Give us a call! – (972) 505-3245

 • Assets: Any physical or non-physical resources your business owns.
 Aside from cash, ecommerce stores usually have inventory and equipment.

-• Liabilities: Anything your store owes such as taxes and bills.
+• Liabilities: Anything your store owes, such as taxes and bills.
 Ecommerce stores also have to remit the payment for shipping and delivery for their partners.

-• Expenses: All of your outgoings including the cost of goods, utilities, and payroll.
+• Expenses: All of your outgoings, including the cost of goods, utilities, and payroll.

 • Revenue: The income you generate from any business activities.
 While that’s mostly sales for ecommerce businesses, you have to account for any offers, discounts, and subscriptions.